 Burns librarians and archivists are available to answer questions, recommend research strategies, and to provide class and individual instruction.
 Research requests will be handled as time and the availability of the staff allows.

-If you aren't sure that the Burns Library has what you're looking for or if you'd like to talk to a Burns staff member about special collections and/or archival materials to support your research, then please contact the Burns Library Reading Room during the Burns Library's open hours at 617-552-4861 or send an email to email@example.com.
+If you aren't sure that the Burns Library has what you're looking for or if you'd like to talk to a Burns staff member about special collections and/or archival materials to support your research, then please call during the Burns Library's open hours at 617-552-4861 or send an email to email@example.com.